5 minutes read

 Introduction to GPT-5

-If you are new to large language models, take a moment to skim my plain‑English explainer on how GPT‑style LLMs work.
-It will help you understand how they work and you will be able to use them better.
+If you’re new to large language models, skim my plain-English explainer on how GPT-style LLMs work.
+You’ll prompt better after.

 Create an account to get your GPT-5 API key